m67hoff/aspera-browser/README.md

 (Prereq: as above + cloud foundry cli installed and IBM Bluemix accout )

 Run `ng build -aot -prod` to build.
 The `dist/` directory contains the static WebApp.
-To deploy copy everything in `dist/*` directory to public dir on the webserver.
+To deploy, copy everything in `dist/*` directory to public dir on the webserver.

 Deployment to IBM Cloud cf-nginx (login to your right Bluemix cf space first):
 ```